pscally1005/pscally1005.github.io/_posts/recipes/sweet-spreads/2023-05-21-sweet-potato.markdown

     <li><a href="/recipes/pumpkin-pie">Perfect Protein Packed Pumpkin Pie</a></li>
     <li><a href="/recipes/pumpkin-cake">Frosted Pumpkin Cake</a></li></ul>
 Instructions:
 - Wash the potatoes.
-Prick with a fork on all over about 10 times, and wrap in aluminum foil
+Prick with a fork all over about 10 times, and wrap in aluminum foil

 - Bake in the oven for 90 minutes at 400F until very soft.
 You can also air fry at 400F for 1 hour.
 Slice open, and allow to steam out for a few minutes